-Contracts are available online at

-www.madonna.edu>Resources>Residence Life, at the Student Accounts Office, or at the Residence Hall.
+Contracts are available online at www.madonna.edu>Residence Life, at the Student Accounts Office, or at the Residence Hall.
+Note: To access the 2020-2021 Housing Application, you must have a Residence Hall Student Enrollment Deposit on file.
+Deposits can take up to two business days to process.

-The required payment that is to be remitted with each contract cannot be paid from your expected financial aid.
+The required payment that is to be remitted with a contract cannot be paid from your expected financial aid.